timmaffett/custom_mouse_cursor/README.md

 This package provides platform plugins that provide support for macos and limux platforms on both the stable and master flutter channels.

-I have submitted [flutter engine PR#xyz]((https://github.com/flutter/engine/pull/xyz) that provides support for the web platform.
+I have submitted [flutter engine PR#41186](https://github.com/flutter/engine/pull/41186) that provides support for the web platform.
 With luck that PR will land in the master channel soon.

 ## Supported Platforms

 - [x] macOS (works with current flutter `stable` channel or `master`)
 - [x] Linux (works with current flutter `stable` channel or `master`)
 - [x] Windows (requires the flutter `master` channel)*
-- [x] Web (requires flutter engine PR #xyz, hopefully `master` channel soon)*
+- [x] Web (requires flutter engine [PR#41186](https://github.com/flutter/engine/pull/41186), hopefully `master` channel soon)*

 * As of 4/9/23 Windows support requires the master channel (until [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) lands in stable).
-* As of 4/9/23 Web support requires custom engine with [flutter engine PR#xxxx](https://github.com/flutter/engine/pull/xyz) lands in the master channel.
+* As of 4/9/23 Web support requires custom engine with [flutter engine PR#41186](https://github.com/flutter/engine/pull/41186) lands in the master channel.

 This package could not exist without the work of @Kingtous's [flutter engine PR#36143](https://github.com/flutter/engine/pull/36143) allowing proper windows support and @imiskolee's github for original the [Windows, Mac and linux support](https://github.com/imiskolee/flutter_custom_cursor).